jackspaniel/nodulejs/README.md

 // in app.js or some sub component: require('./app/myModule.js');
 ```
-But notice that in the nodulejs example, it's not necessary to require the component myModule.js from another file.
+But notice that in the nodulejs example, it is not necessary to require the component myModule.js from another file.
 The nodule is discovered automatically by the nodulesjs framework - based on configurable file search patterns.
-This makes it much less onerous to refactor code by renaming files, moving files, creating subdirectories, etc. There is no path to maintain off in another file.
+This makes it less onerous to reorganize code.
+Renaming files, moving files, creating subdirectories are all much easier because there is no path to maintain off in another file.

-Conversely a nodule's route is not tied to it's filename or path.
+Conversely a nodule's route is not tied to its filename or path.
 We feel this is the best of both worlds as files can be renamed and moved w/o impacting the back end or front end code.
 Developers are more likely to rename and reorganize files - which results in tigher, more self-explanatory code.
 Each nodule is roughly 1-1 with a web route (although it can serve multiple routes).
 Our experience is that in large distributed teams, this separation of features into bite-size files aids development considerably.

 ## Installation
 ```